-SNHU's BS in Middle School Science Education will prepare you to educate, inspire and motivate today's young learners.
-The campus program — taught by experienced educators with strong connections in local middle schools — leads to teaching certification in New Hampshire, grades 5-8 (which is reciprocal in most states).
+SNHU's Bachelor of Science in Middle School Science Education will prepare you to educate, inspire and motivate today's young learners.
+The campus program is taught by experienced educators who have strong connections to local middle schools and can lead to teaching certification in New Hampshire, grades 5-8 (which is reciprocal in most states).

-Unlike similar programs at other universities, SNHU's BS in Middle School Science Education lets you start gaining teaching experience your very first semester.
-You're required to gain at least 100 hours of field experience at a nearby New Hampshire middle school to earn your bachelor's degree.
+Unlike similar programs at other universities, SNHU's BS in Middle School Science Education lets you begin field-based experience your first semester.
+The program requires 100 hours of field experience in a local middle school to earn your bachelor's degree.
 The program culminates with a 16-week student teaching experience under the close supervision of an experienced teacher.
-This ensures you'll graduate not only with a bachelor’s degree in education and certification, but with the teaching experience schools are looking for in new candidates.
+The program's emphasis on field-based learning enables you to gain valuable teaching experience and stand out to schools looking for new candidates.